ant-design/ant-design-pro-site/blog/change-theme.en-US.md

 This way, as long as the extraction is small, the class name is generated in the same way to ensure that the two are the same.

-> Using [`postcss-less-engine`](https://www.npmjs.com/package/postcss-less-engine) here, you can generate less syntax trees.
-And modify it.
+> Using [`postcss-less-engine`](https://www.npmjs.com/package/postcss-less-engine) here, you can generate less syntax trees and modify it.

 ## Extracting fewer variables